Meet our trustees

 Members of the Committee apply and are appointed based on their skills and interest in the Centre; some places are held for regular Centre users.
 The Chair, Secretary and Treasurer are elected at our Annual General Meeting, held each November.

 Debra joined the Trustees in 2018 and since then has led a range of decorating and infrastructure projects, helping to modernise Centre operations.
-With a background in business process improvement and governance, Debra chairs the Management Committee, sits on the Strategy, Finance & Governance sub group and is line manager to the Centre Administrator.
+With a background in business process improvement and governance, Debra chairs the Management Committee, sits on the Strategy, Finance & Governance sub group and is line manager to the centre staff.

 A casual chat with two of the original founders of HVCA over the back fence led to Duncan joining the Centre as a volunteer in 1993.
 He helped out with big events like the May Day Gala, Music In The Park and Fireworks on 5 November, while his children were at Weston Park School.
 Now he leads the maintenance sub group, painting, problem solving and oiling squeaks.
-Duncan’s family has used the Centre’s After School Club and kids’ activities and enjoyed Yoga, Pilates and Circuit Training for almost all of the Centre’s first 30 years.
+Duncan’s family has used the Centre’s after school clubs and kids’ activities and enjoyed yoga, pilates and circuit training for almost all of the Centre’s first 30 years.

 Mary Hogan